UoaWDCC/VPS/learn/pages/editor.md

 ## Next Steps

 - Track player choices and scores using [Properties & Logic](/properties/).
-- Add images and PDFs for players to reference from [Resources](/resources/).
+- Add images and PDFs for players to reference from [Player Documents](/resources/).